revolvedriverless/R18_TelemetryUnpackingRules/README.md

 },
 ```

-The unpacking function takes argument string data, in the form of a hex string of the data value sendt from the telemetry module.
+The unpacking function takes argument string data, in the form of a hex string of the data value sent from the telemetry module.

 # Available functions